 Why does it happen?

-The rabbit is supremely well evolved to reproduce (left in ideal conditions, a single pair of rabbits could theoretically produce 185,000,000,000 descendents in just 7 years!).
+The rabbit is supremely well evolved to reproduce (left in ideal conditions, a single pair of rabbits could theoretically produce 185,000,000,000 descendants in just 7 years!).
 However, this means that their reproductive tract is having to “work” really hard.
-This results in “metaplasia” - chronic changes to the uterine wall associated, it seems, with an environment where the hormone levels are fluctuating relatively rapidly.
+This results in “metaplasia” – chronic changes to the uterine wall associated, it seems, with an environment where the hormone levels are fluctuating relatively rapidly.
 In time, these changes become more and more pronounced until a “neoplasm”, or cancer, forms.

 It’s important to note that whether or not a doe has been bred doesn’t seem to impact her cancer risk.
 In other words, you cannot protect her from developing uterine cancers by breeding from her, or by not breeding from her.

 The nasty thing about tumours in general, and uterine tumours in particular is that there often aren’t any symptoms until fairly late in the course of the disease (by which point it is likely that the cancer has spread to other organs).
 Often, the first sign is an irregularity in the doe’s oestrus cycle (which you’re unlikely to notice unless you’re trying to breed from her).
 Sometimes, owners mistake this for the menopause – but unlike humans, rabbits don’t get a menopause and any disruption in their reproductive cycle is seriously abnormal!